Micro-credentials Policy

 Development

-6. Proposals for new micro-credentials must be developed by the academic unit who will be responsible for maintaining the quality of the micro-credential.
+6. Proposals for new micro-credentials must be developed by the academic unit which will be responsible for maintaining the quality of the micro-credential.

 7. Proposed micro-credentials must be subject to a level of market and financial analysis commensurate with their size prior to approval.